+Worcester State University’s Academic Convocation officially welcomes new students into our academic community and fosters a sense of belonging.
 Convocation is literally a “calling together” of all new students.
-A formal academic ceremony that together with Commencement will serve as a bookend to your time here at WSU, Convocation is an event that serves to officially welcome you to the academic core of your university experience.
+It is a formal academic ceremony that, together with Commencement, will serve as bookends to your time here at Worcester State.
+Convocation serves to officially welcome you to the academic core of your university experience.
 We hope that this event will serve as an opportunity to gain an appreciation for the university’s values and traditions.

-The event is also designed to inspire your commitment to excellence within an academic community of students, faculty, and staff.
+Convocation is also designed to inspire your commitment to excellence within an academic community of students, faculty, and staff.
 You will be introduced at this time to some of the many individuals here to support your learning and intellectual development.

 Welcome to Worcester State University.
 I am Dr. Linda S. Larrivee, Dean of the School of Education, Health, and Natural Sciences.
 My office is in the Science and Technology Building, room ST 101.
 I oversee ten academic departments including: Biology and Biotechnology; Chemistry; Communication Sciences and Disorders; Earth, Environment, and Physics; Education; Health Sciences; Mathematics; Nursing; and Occupational Therapy.
 These 10 departments encompass 23 undergraduate programs and 15 graduate programs.
-I also oversee five centers including the Center for Interdisciplinary Health Studies and Practice, the Center for PreK-12 Initiatives in Education, the Math Center, the WSU Speech-Language-Hearing Center, and the Center for STEM Research and Education as well as the WSU online journal Currents in Teaching and Learning.
+I also oversee five centers including the Center for Interdisciplinary Health Studies and Practice, the Center for PreK-12 Initiatives in Education, the Math Center, the Worcester State Speech-Language-Hearing Center, and the Center for STEM Research and Education as well as the Worcester State online journal Currents in Teaching and Learning.

 Faculty and staff members of Worcester State University’s School of Education, Health, and Natural Science work to engage students in learning so they may become successful and conscientious citizens of the world.
 Through teaching, scholarship, and research, students learn theoretical and practical knowledge, while gaining a passion for critical analysis and a desire for continuous learning.
-Faculty members in the WSU School of Education, Health, and Natural Sciences have expertise in such areas as STEM education, elementary and secondary education, fundamental and applied science, technology, and health and health studies.
+Faculty members in the Worcester State School of Education, Health, and Natural Sciences have expertise in such areas as STEM education, elementary and secondary education, fundamental and applied science, technology, and health and health studies.
 Students can gain experience outside of the classroom by working with faculty members on research in the faculty members’ labs, internship experiences, and practicum experiences.
-Students can showcase their research work in WSU’s Celebration of Scholarship and Creativity or by participating with faulty members in local, state, or national conferences.
+Students can showcase their research work in Worcester State's Celebration of Scholarship and Creativity or by participating with faulty members in local, state, or national conferences.

 Welcome to Worcester State University.
 I am Dr. Russ Pottle, Dean of the School of Humanities and Social Sciences.
 My office is in Sullivan Academic Center, room 210.
 The School of Humanities and Social Sciences includes eleven departments, including Business Administration and Economics, Communication, Criminal Justice, English, History and Political Science, Philosophy, Psychology, Sociology, Urban Studies, Visual and Performing Arts, and World Languages.
 These departments offer 35 undergraduate programs and eight graduate programs, including a number of bachelor’s-to-master’s programs and an early law school program.
 The School also includes five interdisciplinary centers: the Center for Community Media, the Center for Entrepreneurship, the Center for Social Innovation, the Translation Center, and the Urban Action Institute.